mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * The Camping category is composed by 2 type of products: Tents and Sleeping bags.
 * The Climbing shoes category is composed by 2 type of products: Mens and Womens.
 * A search function will allow Users to search products.
-* The Categories are accessible from the main page under the search box if clicked the sub menu will open showing the types of products.
+* The Categories are accessible from the main page under the search box if clicked a sub menu will open showing the types of products.
 * The Users will be able to access registration, login/logout functionality from the navigation menu.
 * The Users will be able to access the cart from the navigation bar.
+* The User will be able to access delivery information, purchase history.
-* The registered User to view the order history via the navigation bar under the Account menu
+* The registered User to view the order history via the navigation bar under the Account menu.
+* Any user will be able to access a contact us page via the footer.

 ### **_Skeleton_**

+* The website will be easy to navigate by having displayed the differet pages and sub menus via the navigation bar.
+* The User will be able to search the products by using the search bar present throughout the website.
+* When browsing the products, the products will be shown in a card like style with pictures and minimum information.
+* When clicking on the product's card the product with full information will be shown.
+* To register, login and to add delivery informations, forms will be implemented with validations features.
+* On the footer a link for directing the Users to the contact page will always be present.
+* The contact page will hold a form to contact the developer.
+* The logo and "Home" link in the Navigation bar will redirect the Users to the main page and will always be present.
+* The shopping cart will display the products added in a card style format.
+* The checkout page will show the list of product and the form to add delievery and payment information with validation functionality.

+### **_Surface_**

+The website uses [Bootstrap](https://getbootstrap.com/) as a framework.
+Mobile first approch will be use.
+For the dign and look of the website I have taken ideas and styles from Boutique Ado Code Institute tutorial and [Gooutdoors](https://www.gooutdoors.co.uk/) e-commerce.
+The color use is mainly grey.
+* The color #545659 is used for the main navigation and footer.
+* The product bar uses color #9c9c9c.
+* When in mobile view main navigation the color #9c9c9c is used.
+I have decided to change color due to the size of the screen and by having a lighter grey the page is easier to read then using dark grey color #545659.
+* The buttons also use color #545659.
+* The text inside banners uses 2 colors.
+Black with in banners with color #9c9c9c and color #fafafa with banner color #545659 to help with contrast.
+* The fonts choosen are from [Google Fonts](https://fonts.google.com/) 'Oxygen' and as a back up 'sans-serif'.
+* The icons used throughout the web site are from [Fontawesome](https://fontawesome.com/).

+## **_Wireframes_**

+Link to Wireframes folder:

 ### **_Features to be implemented_**